Author: Tom D. S.

 Cheap web hosting: The what/why/how

 Are you on the lookout for a cheap hosting option in Australia (maybe even free website hosting)?
 Shared hosting is a great way for small businesses to keep their websites up and running without breaking the bank.
 Those looking for their first package for web hosting tend to stick to a cheap hosting plan like shared hosting.
-It’s typically a service for entry-level users, which offers any resources they will need for their startup or personal website to succeed.
+It’s typically a service for entry-level users, which offers any resources they will need for their startup, small e-commerce website or personal website to succeed.
 It’s the ideal way for those looking to host a smaller site to get all the features of a professional website at a fraction of the price.
 Typically, all the websites and content from multiple sites associated with them are stored on just one machine, which cuts costs substantially while still resulting in a quality service.

 Selecting an Australian hosting provider (or cheap New Zealand web hosting company, or any of the other countries we cover here at MangoMatter, like the UK, Canada, Singapore, & Ireland) that delivers what you need from them within your budget can often be a herculean task if you are just starting out with your website.
 While it would be nice to have a Virtual Private Server, or VPS, these tend to come with a high price tag.
 When it comes to getting all the features you need for a professional website with the most up-to-date web applications, while cutting down on costs, cheap hosting is the way to go.